google/fleetbench/README.md

 [Bazel](https://bazel.build) is the official build system for Fleetbench.

-The suite can be built and run with Bazel.
-For example, to run swissmap benchmark for hot setup, do:
+Bazel 6 is our supported version.

+As an example, to run the 'hot' Swissmap benchmark:

 ```
 bazel run --config=opt fleetbench/swissmap:hot_swissmap_benchmark